-FamilySearch is one of the most well-known genealogy websites.
+FamilySearch is operated by The Church of Jesus Christ of Latter-day Saints and is one of the most well-known free genealogy sites.
 Simply create a free FamilySearch account to access a massive database of U.S. and international records, plus video tutorials, research guides, and much more- no paid subscription necessary!

 A good place to start is the FamilySearch Wiki, a virtual encyclopedia of genealogy topics.
 The Ireland Genealogy page is full of research information, links to each Ireland county, a list of video tutorials, an interactive map, and much more!

 This Wiki page also notes an important aspect of Irish research- after 1922, Ireland was divided into Ireland (its own country) and Northern Ireland (the 6 northernmost counties which became part of the United Kingdom).
 If you are researching ancestors that immigrated from Northern Ireland in the 20th century, be sure to review the Northern Ireland Genealogy Wiki.